apes0/zelo/readme.md

 This is a section dedicated to bugs that i know of and will think about solving.

 - qt apps do not work, unless you delete ``~/.local/lib/python3.10/site-packages/cv2/qt/plugins/platforms/libqxcb.so`` (not sure if it's just on my system)
-- popups from apps like firefox do not work currently
 - apps that cannot be resized are kinda jank and dont really work well
 - x11 image is ignoring redraw stuff
 - no "graceful" stopping of apps